 1. As my husband always says, “It’s all about the prep!”
 Getting ready for Christmas is the best part, right?
 There’s decorating, shopping, baking, wrapping the gifts, and so much more to do before December 25.
 You have to share the wealth!
+Get the kids involved and don’t judge.
 When the kids first started wrapping presents, I had to sit on my hands and bite my lip to stay out of it.
-Now, they’re all better at it than me.
+Now, they are all better at it than me, and they let me know it, of course.

 2. Trust Santa.
 When my middle daughter was eight, she asked Santa for dry erase markers.
 Period.
 End of list.
 We had given her the dry erase board for her birthday a month before, and this request was logical and practical.
 Just like her.
 Of course Santa would bring the markers like he had promised, but could I leave it at that?
 No ma’am.
 I had to go nuts buying lots of extra stuff (for her and her two sisters) that no one even knew they wanted.
 I recently saw the “4-gift challenge” for kids online, and I love it: something they want, something they need, something to wear, something to read.
 It’s too late for me, but save yourself!